tier4/CalibrationTools/sensor/docs/how_to_camera.md

    - FLIR Blackfly S BFS-PGE-16S2C-CS
    - Leopard Imaging LI-USB30-IMX490

+   To use the Blackfly S, install the Spinnaker SDK and build Autoware.

 ## 2. Launch Calibration Tools

 Launch camera calibration with the following command.